QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 A system sequence diagram is a sequence diagram considered to be a black box.
-You don't know the methods called or the arguments so you won't be able to add them.
+You don't know the methods called or the arguments, so you won't be able to add them.

-You will write a diagram having a lot of actors with a lifeline, and at the end of it the actor may die.
-An actor is an object of your program but it may be a person (an user) if needed.
+You will write a diagram having a lot of actors with a lifeline, and at the end of it, the actor may die.
+An actor is an object of your program, but it may be a person if needed.
 For instance, you can add an actor "Mickael" calling the
 "main" method to start the program.
+Anyway, it looks like this

 ![SSD](images/utGeBaaiAYdDpU7YL7BAJrAmKWX8BIhEprDIq8rMBafDYRLJK7BCoKnEHPAnKiX8pSd91-f0bm7gCG02DxTONQ0-LFEi5FApkJWTKlDIWBO10000.png)